 Digital health is the application of information technology to improve health and care.
 This is a vibrant growth area, and more importantly, one that can make real difference in the lives of many Australians.
 The Australian Digital Health Agency leads and provides direction in developing digital health in Australia, further enhancing Australia’s world-leading health system.

 We are responsible for Australia’s National Digital Health Strategy, including design, development, delivery, and national operations.
 We also work closely with the Commonwealth Department of Health, which is responsible for national digital health policy.

-Details of most positions are available through our recruitment partner site:
+Details of most of our current positions vacant are available through SEEK .

 Register your interest

 Would you like to work for Australian Digital Health Agency?
 If you do not see any suitable vacancies within our current job openings, then please register your interest by forwarding a copy of your resume and a cover letter outlining your experience to [email protected].

 Invitation to express an interest in participating in the Australian Digital Health Agency’s Clinical Reference Leads program

 Tasked with improving health outcomes for Australians through the delivery of digital healthcare systems and the national digital health strategy for Australia, the Australian Digital Health Agency (the Agency) commenced operations on 1 July 2016.